 Alternative engines, customized window sizes.

+It was commented that including the bypass bins in the throughput testing seemed unnecessary and complicates the model.
+The bypass processing is the same for all cases.
+It was agreed to remove that aspect.

 JVET-L1026 Description of Core Experiment 6 (CE6): Transforms and transform signalling [A. Said, X. Zhao]

-Transform core design, fast transform, transform signaling, subblock transform, and secondary transform.
+Transform core design, fast transform, transform signalling, subblock transform, and secondary transform.

+It was noted that the draft CE plan contained a large number of subtests, and it was requested for the number to be reduced during the CE plan finalization.
+It was noted that part of the issue was that the plan included several combinations.

 JVET-L1027 Description of Core Experiment 7 (CE 7): Quantization and coefficient coding [H. Schwarz, M. Coban, C. Auyeung]